-Finally, it is important to note that once a firm has been granted a francization certificate, it is required to ensure that the use of French remains generalized at all levels according to the terms of section 141 of the Language Charter.
+When a firm has been granted a francization certificate, it is required to ensure that the use of French remains generalized at all levels according to the terms of section 141 of the Language Charter.
 This obligation is a continuous one and businesses must submit a report on the progress of their use of French to the French Language Office every three years (section 146).
 The francization committee shall see to the drafting of the three-year report.
 Where the French Language Office considers that the use of French is no longer generalized at all levels of the enterprise, it shall order the enterprise to develop and implement an action plan to remedy the situation.